 Uses of coffee you may or may not have been aware of!

+The top 35 weird and wonderful uses of coffee.
 We all know and love the humble coffee bean (well, most of us).
 It gives us life in the morning, a wake-up call in the afternoon and endless hugs of comfort and enjoyment.
 But do we all know of the other uses and benefits of this caffeine drenched treat?

 Instead of sending your coffee grounds straight off to landfill, add it to your compost heap.
 The coffee contains nitrogen and small amounts of potassium and phosphorus, providing beneficial nutrients for your compost.
 Be sure to add carbon-rich material such as dry leaves and newspaper to balance with the nitrogen-rich coffee.
 You can also add any filter papers you may have used in the process of making coffee.

 The coffee grounds also attract worms which will help with the breakdown of the composting materials.

 All those troublesome creepy crawlies that invade your flower bed or veggie patch can be warned off by sprinkling coffee grounds around the area, acting as a barrier and keeping those precious, award-winning turnips safe and sound!